 Torstensen is a lawyer, who is currently EVP Legal & Compliance at Equinor ASA.
 She has worked for Equinor in various roles since 1998, mostly in the Legal & Compliance Department.
 She has previously served as the company’s Chief Compliance Officer.
 Torstensen also headed the CEO’s Office for three years until August 2019.
 Before joining Equinor, she worked as a lawyer with the law firm Cappelen & Krefting DA and in Stavanger City Council’s Legal Services Department.

 Vigdis VandvikShow description

-Vigdis Vandvik has a doctorate in plant ecology and is a professor at the Department of Biological Sciences at the University of Bergen, Norway.
-She is also director of the Centre for Sustainable Area Management (CeSAM) and has been affiliated with the Bjerknes Centre for Climate Research since 2017.
-Vandvik has acquired international experience through participation in a number of research projects and committees.
-She has also served on a variety of advisory councils and commissions.
-Vandvik is a member of the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) and the Norwegian government’s Environmental Risk Committee.
-She was previously deputy chair of the Norwegian Scientific Committee for Food and Environment’s Scientific Steering Committee.
+Vandvik has a PhD in plant ecology and is a professor at the Department of Biological Sciences at the University of Bergen, where she also heads the CeSAM Centre for Sustainable Area Management.
+Since 2017, she has been affiliated with the Bjerknes Centre for Climate Research.
+Vandvik has gained international experience through participation in a number of international research projects and committees.
+She has also participated in various advisory councils and committees.
+Vandvik is a member of the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) and the Norwegian government’s Nature Risk Committee.
+She was previously vice chair of the main committee of the Norwegian Scientific Committee for Food and Environment (VKM).